ILLUSTRATED TOUR OF THE HOLY TEMPLE

 The Illustrated Tour of the Holy Temple will guide you through a complete tour of the Holy Temple and the courtyards, chambers, offices, gates and walls that made up the the Holy Temple complex during the latter half of the Second Temple period.
 As we proceed, we will be moving slowly from the perimeter of the Temple Mount, closer and closer to the Holy Temple itself.
-Finally, we will enter the Temple Sanctuary where only the priests were permitted in Temple times.
+We will enter the Temple Sanctuary where only the kohanim were permitted in Temple times.
+And finally, we will enter into the Holy of Holies, where only the Kohen Gadol was ever allowed to set foot!

 In the picture, the Holy Temple is flanked by a depiction of Adam and Eve making an offering to G-d (top left), Avraham and Yitzchak, at the binding of Yitzchak on Mount Moriah, experiencing a vision of the Holy Temple, (top right), Yitzchak praying in a field and experiencing a vision of the Holy Temple, while his new bride Rivka approaches from afar, (bottom right), and Yaakov dreaming of a House of G-d while resting at Beit El, (bottom left).